seascape-models/seascape_collaboration/README.md

 1. Click “fetch origin” to get the most up to date version of the project from GitHub (Pull request)
 2. Make changes to the project just as you would on your local machine
-3. Commit changes after filling out the summary description boxes.
+3. Commit changes after filling out the summary description boxes
 4. Push changes back up to GitHub
 5. DONE